 The convenience of freeze-dried backpacking meals is undeniable – they’re ultralight and just require boiling water.
 These homemade backpacking recipes are designed with those advantages in mind, because at the end of a long day hiking, I look forward to a hot meal at camp with minimal preparation and clean-up.
 Just-add-water to a boil bag, stir, wait, and eat.

 These recipes have all been tested where it counts: by famished hikers in campsites miles from anywhere!
-But I’ve also tested them in my home kitchen, without hiker hunger putting its thumb on the scale of taste.
+But I also test them in my home kitchen, without hiker hunger putting its thumb on the scale of taste.

 Just Add Water Backpacking Meal Recipes